Master of Public Health specialising in Health Systems

 This course introduces participants both to the field of policy analysis and to critical issues in health policy.
 Policy analysis focuses on understanding the political and social forces that influence why and how policies are (or, sometimes, are not) initiated, formulated, negotiated, communicated, implemented and evaluated, drawing on political science and public administration perspectives.
 This includes action to prevent policy decisions being taken.
 This approach to policy analysis understands policy as a process, and in this approach the term ‘policy’ to encompass more than the documents, legislation and guidelines often seen as the end point of ‘policy development’.
 Instead, policy is seen as including the expectations and understandings that policy actors, including beneficiaries and those responsible for implementation, have about the meanings of those documents and how they translate them into their daily practices.
 So, policies are reflected in the formal, deliberate decisions to do things differently, as well as in the failure to take action or to change and in the routines and practices that are experienced as the reality of health systems.

-(Oliver Tambo Fellowship Programme)
+Post Graduate Diploma in Health Management (Oliver Tambo Fellowship Programme)

 The PG Dip in Health Management is one of the longest existing health management courses the country, and is the central element of the Oliver Tambo Fellowship programme.
 The programme has a large network of alumni of over 250 graduates spread across the country, the majority of whom are in senior and middle management positions in the public health sector.
 The Diploma thus contributes significantly to the strengthening of health management and leadership in the South African Health System.